shenweichen/DeepCTR-Torch/docs/source/index.rst

 ..
-DeepCTR documentation master file, created by sphinx-quickstart on Fri Nov 23 21:08:54 2018.
+DeepCTR-PyTorch documentation master file, created by sphinx-quickstart on Fri Nov 23 21:08:54 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.